18. Hapless Visitors

 The spring flooding of the Dnieper

-The Dnieper River flows through Kiev.
+The Dnieper River flows through Kyiv.

 The staggeringly beautiful view which opened out from the foot of the monument to Prince Vladimir

-The statue was made by Vasili Ivanovich Demut-Malinovsky (1779-1846) and Peter Klodt von Jürgensburg (1805-1867) and was erected in1853.
+The statue was made by Vasili Ivanovich Demut-Malinovsky (1779-1846) and Peter Klodt von Jürgensburg (1805-1867) and was erected in 1853.

 "Aha!"